Be The Model® Strategic Plan

 Rambo remained for six hours for observation and was discharged from the hospital with instructions to administer anti-inflammatory and pain medications.
 He also needed to stay calm for about two weeks afterward.
 “That’s a big ask of a working dog,” says McConnelly.
 “Plus, he’s a very social dog — so he went home with sedation to help with his recovery.”

-Because he is a working dog, it was important that Rambo’s manager, Officer Devin Alford, remain with him the entire time during his visit to the emergency room, McConnelly adds.
+Because he is a working dog, McConnelly added that it was important that Rambo’s manager, Officer Devin Alford, remain with him the entire time during his visit to the emergency room.
 A student also accompanied Rambo during his examination and treatment.

 Alford, also a paramedic, had treated Rambo’s wounds on the ground after learning he was shot, while another officer called for air medical assistance.
 “Rambo plays a pivotal role in our department in getting drug dealers off the street,” he says.